 I was waiting in line to buy chicken nuggets for my granddaughters when I received a phone call informing me that JPMorgan Chase was interested in having me interview for a new position they had made available: head of the Office of Disability Inclusion.
 By this time, I had already moved to Massachusetts to be near family and taking up another job was far from my mind.
 Who was going to hire a 60-plus-year-old quadriplegic into one of the finest banks in the world?
 I wondered.
 But I was floored by JPMorgan Chase’s commitment to the cause.

 True assimilation … means creating a culture that has enough bandwidth to afford all employees a level playing field.

-I came in to effect a culture change around attitude, and that’s exactly what we are continually striving for.
+I came in to implement a culture change around attitude and that’s exactly what we, as a company, continue to strive for.
 True assimilation doesn’t mean that we want people to be like everybody else; it means creating a culture that has enough bandwidth to afford all employees, including those with disabilities, a level playing field.
 Give them technology tools so they can work independently.
-Make sure there’s room in the budget so you can fix doors, and put in ramps if needed.
+Make sure there’s room in the budget so you can fix doors and put in ramps if needed.
 Are we putting these folks on a track to get promoted?
-These are the questions we have been asking at JPMorgan Chase.
+These are the questions we are asking at JPMorgan Chase.

 The important point here, which I also write about in my blog, View From the Chair, is that the job goes to qualified people, disability or not.
 And that’s the message the community has to digest.
 Writing about the issues people with disabilities face has been cathartic for me, and through it I hope to humanize the disabled.
 We love, cry and hurt like anyone else.